 This 2.4 kW grid-tied solar electric system was designed to meet the guidelines for a home in a registered historic district.

-It’s just a few months shy of four years that Sharon and Vic Fahrer installed a solar electric system on their home in the historic Montford neighborhood.
+In 2015, Sharon and Vic Fahrer installed a solar electric system on their home in Asheville’s historic Montford neighborhood.
 They were one of the 52 homeowners that participated in the Solarize Asheville campaign, which provided additional impetus for the environmentally conscious couple to go solar.

 At the time, Vic was working with the WNC Regional Air Quality Agency doing environmental impact assessments, and Sharon was an environmental planner.
 One of Sharon’s jobs had been with the Southern Appalachian Mountains Initiative (SAMI) which was a 10-year consensus-based organization that studied the effects of air pollution on the Appalachian Mountains.
 The data generated from this project helped to pass North Carolina’s Clean Smokestacks bill.
 With the awareness of the impacts of fossil fuels on the environment, Sharon tells that she felt they should “put our money where our mouth is,” so to speak.
 Solar energy was not new to them either; they had participated in solar hot water program in the 1980’s in Long Island, and had installed one years later on a rental unit when they moved to Asheville.